-- 2. A. Was work done or was energy just transferred?
-B. Under the diagram, give the Conservation of Energy B. Calculate KE for the object afterwards.
+- 1. A. Was work done or was energy just transferred? - B. Under the diagram, give the Conservation of Energy equation and calculate v_f of the object. - 2.
+A. Was work done or was energy just transferred? - B. Calculate KE for the object afterwards.

 (Notice that KE can never be negative since v is squared.)
-C. Under the diagram, give the Conservation of Energy equation and calculate the spring constant of the spring. - 3.
-A) 10 kg object is at rest on the ground.
-It is lifted up 8 m.
-How much work was done to lift the object?

-C) If it was lifted up in 4 seconds, how much power was used to lift it?
+- C. Under the diagram, give the Conservation of Energy equation and calculate the spring constant of the spring. - 3.
+10 kg object is at rest on the ground.
+It is lifted up 8 m. - A. How much minimum force was necessary to lift the object? - B. How much work was done to lift the object? - C. If it was lifted up in 4 seconds, how much power was used to lift it?

 So the "work" in the power formula could be the "energy" that the work created, since they have the same units.
+This is why it is often better to think that power = J/sec.
 Now, let me explain again the difference between scalars and vectors.

-4. A scale has 4 kg of mass on it.

-A. If 2 kg is added, how much total mass is there?
-B. Then 3 kg is removed, how much total mass is there?
+- 4. A scale has 4 kg of mass on it. - A. If 2 kg is added, how much total mass is there? - B. Then 3 kg is removed, how much total mass is there?

 Mass is a scalar.
 You just add and subtract mass.
 There is no direction.
 Energy is also a scalar.

-- 5. Only two forces are acting on a mass, as shown at the left (like looking down on a box on ice).
+- 5. Only two forces are acting on a mass, as shown at the left (like looking down at a box sliding on ice).
 Remember that forces are vectors.
-And since the vectors are at 90° to one another, calculate the net force on the object. - 6.
+Since these vectors are at 90° to one another, calculate the net force on the object. - 6.
 A 4kg ball is at the edge of an 8 m tall ledge. - A. How much energy does it have on the ledge?